AI for the Life Sciences

 The Discovery Layer

-Life sciences AI sits in the discovery layer of biomedical research:
+Life sciences AI sits in the discovery layer of biological research:

 Population health